PaloAltoNetworks/multicloud-automation-lab/docs/02-build/deploy-gcp.rst

 At a high level these are each of the steps this plan will perform:

 #.
 Run the ``bootstrap`` module
     #.
-Create an S3 bucket for the firewall bootstrap package
+Create a GCP storage bucket for the firewall bootstrap package
     #.
-Assign an IAM policy to the bucket allowing read access from the
+Apply a policy to the bucket allowing read access to ``allUsers``
-       firewall instance
     #.
 Create the ``/config/init-cfg.txt``, ``/config/bootstrap.xml``,
        ``/software``, ``/content``, and ``/license`` objects in the bootstrap bucket